hannah-hana-kim/neural-network-project/README.md

 # Neural Network Final Project: ASL Alphabet Recognition (using CNN and ResNet)

-author: Kendall Gilbert, Hannah Kim
+Authors: Kendall Gilbert, Hannah Kim

 ## How to run the CNN model with Augmented Data
 run